jayzoww/GPSWatch/README.md

 # GPSWatch
-ELEC490 GPS Project
+4th Year Cumulative Project

-This project is essentially a Kalman Filter that acquires data from GPS units.
+This project implements a [Kalman Filter](https://en.wikipedia.org/wiki/Kalman_filter) that acquires data from GPS units.

 To get a feel for the filter, run Simulation.py and change desired noise level and mode